-A seek error is defined as a failure of the WREN V to position the heads to the addressed track.
-There shall be no more than one recoverable seek error in 106 physical seek operations.
-A recoverable seek error (with the WREN V automatic retry feature disabled) is a positioning error which can be corrected by the host issuing a Rezero Unit command and then reseeking to the addressed track.
-If automatic retry control is enabled in the drive, it will automatically retry a Rezero Unit and reseek to the addressed track up to 3 times.
-If a seek is successful, the Extended Sense will report a seek positioning error (15H) and the sense key will report a recovered error (1H).
-If all three seeks fail a seek positioning error (15H) will be reported with a Medium (3H) or Hardware error (4H) reported in the Sense Key.
-This is an unrecoverable seek error.
+A seek error is defined as a failure of the WREN V HH to position the heads to the addressed track.
+There shall be no more than one recoverable seek error in 10 physical seek operations.
+A recoverable seek error (with the WREN V HH automatic retries feature disabled) is a positioning error which can be corrected by the host issuing a Rezero Unit command and then reseeking to the addressed track.
 Unrecoverable seek errors are classified as failures for MTBF calculations.

-6.2 RELIABILITY AND SERVICE

-6.2.1 Mean Time Between Failure
+- 6.2 RELIABILITY AND SERVICE - 6.2.1 Mean Time Between Failure

-The Mean Time Between Failure (MTBF) shall exceed 40,000 hours for the WREN V. MTBF is defined as "operating drivehours" divided by the "number of drive failures".
+The Mean Time Between Failure (MTBF) shall exceed 40,000 hours for the WREN V HH.
+MTBF is defined as "Operating Hours" divided by the "Number of Equipment Failures".

-"Operating drive-hours" means total power on hours of a sample number of drives less any time when the sample drives are not functioning properly times the number of drives in the sample used in the MTBF calculation.
-"Drive failure" means any stoppage or substandard performance of the drive because of drive malfunction, excluding stoppages substandard performance caused by operator error, or adverse environment, power failure, host adapter (or other initiator) failure, cable failure, or other failure not caused by the drive.
+"Operating Hours" means total power on hours less any time when the WREN V HH is not functioning properly.
+"Equipment Failure" means any stoppage or substandard performance of the equipment because of equipment malfunction, excluding stoppages or substandard performance caused by operator error, adverse environment, power failure, host adapter (or other initiator) failure, cable failure, or other failure not caused by equipment.

-The term drive failure implies that maintenance is required because of a hardware failure.
-However, only random failures are considered -- not normal wear-out failures.
+The term equipment failure implies that maintenance is required because of a hardware failure.